 My kids love to be around me whether I am in the kitchen, the garden or trying to find 5 minutes of peace somewhere.
 My lastest tasks have been to occupy said kids in the kitchen.

 These pom poms with magnetic backings are perfect for a bit of fridge sorting, counting and arranging.
+They are great for fine motor skills too!

 Update: I now have an old whiteboard that I use for homeschooling.
 I made a brand new set of these magnetic poms poms in rainbow colors to use on this board!
 Also a new video is at the bottom of this post!